-Compher scores 1st NHL goal, Avalanche beat Red Wings 3-1
+Duchene ends slump as Avalanche beat Red Wings 3-1

+DENVER (AP) -- Matt Duchene raised his arms and exhaled as he circled around the net following his first goal since Feb.
+19.

+What he calls the ''worst slump'' of his life is finally over.

-DENVER (AP) -- J.T.
-Compher scored his first NHL goal, Calvin Pickard stopped 27 shots and the Colorado Avalanche beat the Detroit Red Wings 3-1 on Wednesday night.
+Duchene scored for the first time in 12 games and the Colorado Avalanche beat the Detroit Red Wings 3-1 on Wednesday night.

+''I think you could tell by my reaction how relieved I was,'' Duchene said. ''I don't know if I've ever scored a goal that felt better than that one.''

-Matt Duchene scored his first goal in 12 games and Carl Soderberg added his first in 18 games as the NHL-worst Avalanche won at home for the third time in four tries.
-They are 11-22-2 at the Pepsi Center this season.
+Calvin Pickard stopped 27 shots, J.T.
+Compher scored his first NHL goal and Carl Soderberg added his first in 18 games as the NHL-worst Avalanche won at the Pepsi Center for the third time in four games.
+They are 11-22-2 at home this season.

+''There were a lot of red jerseys in the stands, so it's kind of interesting.
+But I thought third period, especially when we got going, our fans were incredible,'' Avalanche coach Jared Bednar said. ''We've just got to give them something to cheer about.''

 Andreas Athanasiou scored for the Red Wings, who, like their once-hated rival, are well out of the playoff hunt.
 Jimmy Howard made 26 saves in his second start since returning from a knee injury that had kept him out since Dec.
 20.